Question formation in English is different from the formation of other sentences in two main ways.First, the beginning word order is reversed.

 When we just need a yes or no answer, we omit the question word and begin directly with the helping verb.

-See the charts below for examples of some questions in health care settings.
+See the charts below for examples of each kind of question in health care settings.

 Information Questions (Who, What, Where, etc.) have five parts: